 - particular accent.

-The court would then consider the reliability of the evidence using factors like:
+The court would then consider the reliability of the evidence using factors such as:

 - the number of words spoken;

-- length of time the witness could hear and/or see the identified person;
+- the length of time the witness could hear and/or see the identified person;

-- distance between the witness and person at the time of identification;
+- the distance between the witness and person at the time of identification;

 - environmental factors such as lighting;

 - whether the witness was affected by drugs and/or alcohol;

 A judge will instruct juries to exercise special caution before accepting identification evidence.
 If appropriate instruction is not given then there may be grounds for the court declaring that a miscarriage of justice has occurred.